 Pro: Comparatively Lower Costs

 Compared to most other trading methods, forex is significantly less costly.
 This is mainly because there aren’t really commissions.
-Most brokers make their profits from the spreads between currencies instead of at your expense.
+Most top forex brokers make their profits from the spreads between currencies instead of at your expense.
 Therefore, you can benefit from not having to worry about exuberant brokerage charges.

 We as humans have an astounding capacity for learning, but fully grasping a concept as broad as forex takes time.
 Global economics and politics are something that you have to understand and constantly keep an eye on in order to succeed in forex.
 But as we touched on above, having an interest in this can help you go much further than those who don’t.